aaronbloomfield/ccc/hws/intro/index.md

 library, as it still has to run on the submission server.

-One option will be to copy how Bitcoin handles these functions, as described in the [Cryptocurrency slide set](../slides/cryptocurrency.html#/) slide set.
+One option will be to copy how Bitcoin handles these functions, as described in the [Cryptocurrency overview slide set](../../slides/overview.html#/) slide set.

 ## Languages